Quick answer

 Rome Fiumicino (FCO)

-Rome surprised me.
+Rome is a pleasant surprise.
 The Casa Alitalia (now ITA Airways) lounge in Terminal 1 has been refreshed and offers exactly what you'd hope for in an Italian airport lounge: excellent espresso, pasta that's actually good, and a design that feels warm rather than corporate.
 The Premium Lounge available through Priority Pass in Terminal 3 is also a step above what you'd expect, with Italian wines and charcuterie.

 What Makes European Lounges Different